exaspace/async-log4j-jdbc/README.md

 ## What is this library?

-A Log4J appender `org.exaspace.log4jq.AsyncJdbcAppender` which you drop straight into your application to send your log messages asynchronously and robustly to any database that has a JDBC driver.
+A Log4J appender `org.exaspace.log4jq.AsyncJdbcAppender` which you drop straight into your application to send your log messages asynchronously to any database that has a JDBC driver.

-Logging is done asynchronously so that your application threads don't block trying to do the actual database I/O.

-If your log database becomes slow or even totally unavailable, your application is not impacted and continues to log as normal.

 The appender re-connects automatically to write any queued log events when the database comes back online.